Additional Landscape Ideas from Paul

 You need the right exposure and so forth but if you create a pocket where you plant annuals every year, leave evergreens behind them.
-You are

 You are going to have flowers from early spring till fall usually.

 Soil is so critical to plant foundation; it is like the foundation of

 the house.
 You get the soil right and then your work is much easier.

 : We have lots of rocks and clay.

 : That opens up a different thing.
 There are some great products to break up clay.

 There are plant mixes made by Espoma; they are a type of soil mix.
 It is one really good product.

 It has permatill in it, a shale, rocky type product with some humus so you get more organic matter and drainage material all in one.

-one.
 You can just take that and work that into the soil.